Endava/cats/docs/getting-started/interpreting-results.md

 Opening the `cats-report/index.html` file, you will be able to:

 - filter tests based on the result: `All`, `Success`, `Warn` and `Error`
-- omni-search box to be able to seach by any string without the summary table
+- omni-search box to be able to search by any string without the summary table
 - see summary with all the tests with their corresponding path against they were run, and the result
 - have ability to click on any tests and get details about the Scenario being executed, Expected Result, Actual result as well as request/response details